 - Students who hold a three-year Concordia University of Edmonton degree and who subsequently meet the requirements for a four-year degree in the same faculty at this institution may convert the three-year degree to a four-year one.
 Converted degrees require a minimum of 30 additional credits, rather than the additional program residency requirements.
-The four-year degree will then replace the three-year degree; Concordia University of Edmonton transcripts will record only one degree from any one faculty.
+The four-year degree will then replace the three-year degree; Concordia University of Edmonton transcripts will not record the replaced degree.

-- Students who hold degrees from this or another accredited institution and who subsequently meet the requirements for a Concordia University of Edmonton degree in a different faculty or, in the case of dual degrees, in different faculties may obtain a second degree or dual degrees [Approved by General Faculties Council on March 10, 2017].
+- Students who hold degrees from this or another accredited institution and who subsequently meet the requirements for a Concordia University of Edmonton degree in a different major or concentration may obtain a second degree or dual degrees.

 Students must fulfil all graduation requirements.
 When the degree is conferred, students will receive the parchment appropriate to the degree.
 Students who wish to obtain another degree should first seek academic advice to determine which educational opportunities best serve their career goals.

 9.1.3 Transfer to Other Institutions